 Try to identify the offending add-on and disable it.
 Restart Outlook and try.

-5] Run the Microsoft Windows Resource Checker tool, better known as System File Checker or sfc /scannow.
+Run the System File Checker.
 The tool is capable of scanning and verifying the integrity of all protected system files and replace incorrect versions with correct versions.

 Restart your computer.

 If nothing helps, maybe you need to Repair Office/Outlook.